-• Method 1: FusionSolar App
+• Method 1: FusionSolar app

-Log in to the FusionSolar App and choose Me > Device commissioning.
-On the Device commissioning screen, connect and log in to the SUN2000 that generates the AFCI alarm, tap Alarm management, and tap Clear on the right of the DC arc fault alarm to clear the alarm.
+Log in to the FusionSolar app and choose Me > Device commissioning.
+On the Device commissioning screen, connect and log in to the SUN2000 that generates the AFCI alarm, tap Alarm management, and tap Clear on the right of the DC arc fault to clear the alarm.

-Figure H-1 Alarm management
+Figure F-1 Alarm management